scripting/artDownloader/README.md

 2. Unzip it.

-3. In your Settings app, open the Screen Saver panel, and choose the images sub-folder of the data folder.
+3. In your Settings app, open the Screen Saver panel, and choose the <a href="https://github.com/scripting/artDownloader/tree/main/data/images">images</a> sub-folder of the data folder.

 4. When your system is in idle, enjoy an art show on your desktop.
 Or set it up on a screen in your living room or lobby, for an art show for your friends.